 What of Samuel's brother, Thomas Hickmott, and his family?
 Thomas' convict indent papers show that after release from prison in September 1842, he worked with his brother Samuel for both David Jamieson and John Turnbull.
 After Samuel was pardoned, Thomas continued working for Turnbull and, for a time, for a John Doran also of New Norfolk.
 During this time, he was convicted and sentenced for a number of minor offences receiving: 24 hours solitary confinement for being in a public house in New Norfolk on 29 October 1846; six days hard labour on 20 March 1847 for being 'out after hours in [the] company of a common prostitute'; and, on 2 August 1847, seven days imprisonment and hard labour for being out after hours and in a public house.
-After his third bout with the law, Thomas either became more respectful for the law or better at not falling foul of it for he received no further sentences and was granted a conditional pardon on 30 March 1852.
+After his third bout with the law, Thomas either became more respectful for the law or better at not falling foul of it for he received no further sentences and was granted his ticket-of-leave in October 1848 and a conditional pardon in March 1852.

 Thomas' death certificate, described below, indicates that he remained in Tasmania until around 1856 when, as described earlier, he joined his brother Samuel in South Australia.
 Sometime after 1859 he also moved to Victoria where he died of 'influenza accentuated by old age' at the Warrnambool hospital in the southwest of the colony on 23 August 1871.
 His death certificate records he was then 77 years old, had been born in Kent in England, had spent 15 years in Victoria and 17 years in Tasmania, and was 'not married'.
 Thomas was buried at the Warrnambool cemetery on 26 August 1871.